eugene-matvejev/symfony-battleship/README.md

 # Battleship Game API
-### Spare time project, Work in Progress!
-Highly experimental!!!
+### THIS IS SPARE TIME PROJECT, WORK IN PROGRESS!
+HIGHLY EXPERIMENTAL!!!
-#### Project aim
+#### Project purpose
+ * try 'cutting edge' technologies and approaches such as PHP7, SF3, ECMA6
+ * simulate database loading e.g. upto 500 insertions/request
- * deliver some preview about my technical knowledge before job interview
+ * deliver preview about my technical knowledge before the job interview
-  * try 'cutting edge' technologies and approaches.

 ### game cheat-code:
  * CPU have only one-cell ship which is hardcoded at __B2__ cell
-  * if you will hit it __B2__ cell - it will be instant win
+  * if you will hit __B2__ cell - you will instantly win
-   * it is done to easier tests manual testing, as the project is far from 'finished' stage, as I keep trying polish it.
+   * purpose: to easier manual testing (as the project is far from 'finished' stage, as I keep trying polish it)

-### plans for future:
+### future plans:
  * deliver back-end as OpenAPI using SF3, PHP7, Doctrine2, Various databases
   * try to create it later as well on Silex.
  * separate front-ent side using single-page-application model AngularJS 2 / Backbone / React